 Let's take a look at our distant hunter-gatherer ancestors.
 In these societies, communication and cooperation were crucial for survival.
-This is known as strategic communication, and it provided social advantages, including the likelihood to reproduce.
+This is known as strategic communication, and it provided social advantages, including the likelihood of reproduction.

 One of the purest forms of strategic communication is the ability to make friends.
 One example of this is reciprocal altruism.
-In anthropological theory, this means that an individual will temporarily reduce his or her fitness to improve the well-being of another individual, in hopes that the favor will be returned at a later time, not necessarily immediately.
+In anthropological theory, this means that an individual will temporarily reduce their fitness to improve the well-being of another individual, in hopes that the favor will be returned at a later time, not necessarily immediately.

-Several different altruistic and mutualistic behaviors have been demonstrated to reinforce bonds between group members, including grooming, agonistic support, and the sharing of food.
-Interestingly, they have shown to take into account the history of altruism, rather than expecting something immediately.
+Several different altruistic and mutualistic behaviors have been demonstrated to reinforce bonds between group members, including grooming and agonistic support.
+Interestingly, they have shown to consider the history of altruism, rather than expecting something immediately.

-In the modern world, hunter-gatherer societies are quite limited, and many have been influenced by technology, and not all of them are trained in Primatology, so how do evolutionary psychologists perform fieldwork and gather accurate data without ancient groups to study?
+In the modern world, hunter-gatherer societies are quite limited, and many have been influenced by technology.
+Further, not all evolutionary psychologists are trained in primatology, so how do they perform fieldwork and gather accurate findings without ancient groups to study?

-Fortunately, an evolutionary psychologist can examine various present-day cultures, compare with the past, and find explanations for certain behaviors.
+As it turns out, an evolutionary psychologist can examine various present-day cultures, compare them with the past, and find explanations for certain behaviors.
 Some are even universal amongst all cultures.

 Similar behavior is present in primates and other animals, albeit much more ferocious.
-Baboons are particularly notorious for performing infanticide if they find a mate that has already produced offspring, and this stems from the desire to father their own, and not another male's genes essentially.
+Baboons are particularly notorious for performing infanticide if they find a mate that has already produced offspring, and this stems from the desire to father their own, and not another male's genes.

 However, other violent acts in humans still need more investigation.
-For instance, it can be deduced that sexual jealousy has risen in response to infidelity, but spousal homicide, which is cross-cultural and prevalent, doesn't quite have a logical explanation to scientists, isn't believed to be adaptive, other than having to deal with a sense of ownership.
+For instance, it can be deduced that sexual jealousy has risen in response to infidelity, but spousal homicide, which is cross-cultural and prevalent, doesn't quite have a logical explanation to scientists.
+It isn't believed to be adaptive, other than being tied to a sense of ownership.

 Nonetheless, even looking at modern society, evolutionary psychologists can attempt to answer questions by picking out certain aspects and looking at older groups of people.
-Particularly, mating and relationships are some of the most researched areas by evolutionary psychologists because it's what facilitates natural selection in the first place.
-It also comes with emotional investment, which leads to behavioral responses.
+Particularly, mating and relationships are some of the most researched areas by evolutionary psychologists because these are what facilitate natural selection in the first place.
+They also come with emotional investment, which leads to behavioral responses.

 Why Are Evolutionary Psychologists Important?

-An excellent example is an aversion to venomous creatures because they can interfere with one's ability to reproduce; for instance, by causing death.
-This behavioral trait has existed for hundreds of thousands (or possibly millions) of years and is still very common.
+One example is an aversion to venomous creatures because they can interfere with one's ability to reproduce: for instance, by causing death.
+This behavioral trait has existed for hundreds of thousands (or possibly millions) of years and is still common.

 By examining the present and looking at current aspects of everyday life, an evolutionary psychologist can propose ideas of how the brain might perform down the road in human history.